ken-oS9m4Tq1/utils-numstr/README.md

 The functions in this module can operate on string numbers of unlimited size and will maintain precision to an infinite number of significant digits.

 The default character alphabet is [0-9a-z].
 This can be customized by editing the array `consts.alphabet` that defines the current alphabet.
 Each element of `consts.alphabet` should be a single character; the index of the element is taken to be the numerical value of the character.
+In general, for functions that accept a base as an argument the maximum base is the current alphabet length.

 The module is case insensitive by default.
 If necessary, case sensitivity can be enabled by setting `consts.caseSensitive` to true.